 Types of Property Finance Available in the UAE

-Banks offer different financing options based on buyer needs:
+Banks offer different financing options based on buyer needs:- Conventional mortgages for ready properties

 - Islamic home financing (Murabaha, Ijara)